When you’re pregnant, money is always on your mind. But what if you don’t have any money?

 17. Borrow Items from Friends

-If you have friends with kids a few years or months older than yours, you may be able to borrow their baby things for a few months.
+If you have a friend or family member with kids a few years or months older than yours, you may be able to borrow their baby things for a few months.

 This will save you money and get the things out of their house!

 I lent a ton of baby items such as a bassinet and a baby carrier when my eldest daughter was out of them and before I had my second child.
 It’s great to get as many uses out of your stuff as possible.